weisurya/go-openapi-converter/README.md

 2. Clone this repository into your local machine (`git clone https://github.com/weisurya/go-openapi-converter`)
 3. Go to the project directory (`cd go-openapi-converter`)
 4. Create a new branch (`git checkout -b your-new-feature`)
+5. Try to run the code (`go run app/main.go`)
-5. Make changes and add commit them
+6. Make changes and add commit them
 6. Push your branch into the fork-ed repository (`git push origin your-new-feature`)
 7. Create new pull request (`https://github.com/weisurya/go-openapi-converter/pulls`)